x07x08/steam-nano-patcher/README.md

 }
 ```

+> [!IMPORTANT]
-**THE DEFAULT ENTRY MUST BE FIRST OR OTHERS CAN BE LOADED BEFORE IT**.
+> **THE DEFAULT ENTRY MUST BE FIRST OR OTHERS CAN BE LOADED BEFORE IT**.
+>

-On Windows and Linux the extension is appended automatically for every module.
+> On Windows and Linux the extension is appended automatically for every module.

 ## Patcher